whykay-01/air-ticket-system/README.md

 ## Overview

 This repository contains a reservation system that is currently in development.
-Once the functionality is fully implemented, the documentation and corresponding user guide (including installation procedures) will be updated.
+Once the functionality is fully implemented, the documentation and corresponding user guide (including installation procedures) will be updated

 ## Prerequisites